 That is what makes the ocean so endlessly fascinating–new discoveries every day.
 Who knows what we–or you–will learn next?

-I am just completing a manuscript on volcanoes and the ocean, focusing on Kilauea in Hawaii.
+I am just completing a book on volcanoes and the ocean, focusing on Kilauea in Hawaii.
 I must admit, that was a fun one to research!
-I am always are working on new book projects, and I welcome your suggestions for other ones!
-If you have a good idea, please email me at email@example.com!
+I am always working on new book projects, with two new books to be released in 2021.
+I welcome your suggestions for other book ideas at firstname.lastname@example.org or Facebook: https://www.facebook.com/mary.cerullo